hauptmedia/php-rdkafka/README.md

 # Wrapper / Facade objects in the Kafka namespace

-You can use the wrapper objects available in the the `Kafka` namespace for a more PHP-style interface to the RdKafka objects.
+You can use the wrapper objects available in the `Kafka` namespace for a more PHP-style interface to the RdKafka objects.

 ## Example for a producer